-Katy Erin was born and raised in a small town in central Texas, which perhaps contributed to her early passion for the art of escapism.
-After spending her formative years taking high school theater and marching band much too seriously, she moved to Austin to study filmmaking at the University of Texas before graduating and relocating to the City of Angels.
+She was born and raised in a small town in central Texas, which perhaps contributed to her early passion for the art of escapism.
+After spending her formative years taking drama club and marching band much too seriously, she moved to Austin to study filmmaking at the University of Texas before graduating and relocating to Los Angeles.

 Katy is represented by Anonymous Content in Los Angeles.